Welcome to the website of Fisher House, the Catholic Chaplaincy to the University of Cambridge.

 Mgr Mark Langham

-I am a native of London, and a priest of Westminster Diocese, who came up to Cambridge to study Classics in 1979.
-Ordained in 1990, I have worked in Bayswater parish (where I carried a three-metre puppet on my shoulders during the Notting Hill Carnival), and at Westminster Cathedral (where things were slightly more sedate).
-Most recently, I have been in Rome working at the Pontifical Council for the Promotion of Christian Unity, and retain a great interest in ecumenism.
+I am a priest of Westminster Diocese, and native of London, who came up to Cambridge to study Classics in 1979.
+Ordained in 1990, I have worked in Bayswater parish (where the Notting HIll Carnival swirled around us), and at Westminster Cathedral (where things were slightly more sedate).
+Most recently, I worked in Rome working at the Pontifical Council for the Promotion of Christian Unity, and retain a great interest in ecumenism.

 Sr Ann Swailes